MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/manage_images.md

 # Installing Base Images

-Container OS Images for Windows Containers have been prepared and can be downloaded using PowerShell or manually from the <insert download location>.
+Container OS Images for Windows Containers have been prepared and can be downloaded using PowerShell or manually from the <!-- insert download location -->.

 Once the Container OS Images have been downloaded, they will need to be installed on the container host.
 This can be completed using the **Install-ContainerOSImage** command.